South Africa

 Day 11: Winelands

-Today you'll tour the awesomely beautiful Winelands.
+Today we tour the awesomely beautiful Winelands.
 Set in a valley backed by majestic mountains, rows of manicured vines and orchards stretch into a distance studded by lime-washed, often thatched, 300-year-old wineries built in the unique Cape Dutch style, seemingly mirroring the undulations of the surrounding countryside.

-Your first stop is elegant Stellenbosch, established 300 years ago and home of South Africa’s most prestigious university.
+Our first stop is elegant Stellenbosch, established 300 years ago and home of South Africa’s most prestigious university.
 Period buildings and historic streets reinforce the town’s dignified atmosphere.
 We have time to explore this delightful town before enjoying a fascinating cellar tour and tasting at the award-winning Neethlingshof Wine Estate.

 Day 12: Cape Town

-This morning you'll visit the amazing Kirstenbosch Botanical Gardens, located just outside Cape Town and set against the eastern slopes of Table Mountain.
+This morning we visit the amazing Kirstenbosch Botanical Gardens, located just outside Cape Town and set against the eastern slopes of Table Mountain.
 These incredible gardens are some of the best in South Africa, with numerous and fascinating endemic flora and orchid varieties.

 We soon arrive in Cape Town and our hotel, the four-star Southern Sun Waterfront Hotel, staying three nights on bed-and-breakfast.
 It is located right in the centre of this bustling city within walking distance of the V&A waterfront.